benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 4.md

 #### Clients
 A client acts as a "customer" of the server - it is serviced by the server and may be intermittently connected.
 Clients might also have dynamic IP addresses.
 Typically, clients don't communicate with other clients.

+### Peer-to-peer architecture
+Peers are intermittently connected hosts that directly speak to eachothers.
+Eahc peer is a client.
+With this architecture, there is little-to-no reliance on always-up servers.

+Many applications today use a hybrid model (between p2p and client-server).

+For example, WebRTC, Google Meet, and Facebook Messenger.

+#p2p
+#client-server
+## Domain Name System